 Making a Pleasant Environment

 Therefore one should strive to renovate their office in this way – to make it as pleasant to work there as possible.
-Motivational posters are one thing, but making the space so that you feel welcomed and motivated is another entirely.
+Motivational posters are one thing, but making the space.
+So that you feel welcomed and motivate is another entirely.

 How to Furnish

-Office furniture is sometimes recycled into the new, renovated space, but more commonly is sold and new furniture is brought in.
+Office furniture is sometimes recycle into the new, renovated space.
+But more commonly is sold and new furniture is brought in.
 There is a huge selection of styles and options to choose from today, most of which are premade though some workshops still do custom pieces for a bit more money.

 The modern office has one problem that older buildings and spaces didn’t have to solve – the increasing number of cables that need to be placed somewhere.
 Cable management has become a sort of an art form, presenting itself in the form of neatly organized, zip-tied, and color-coded lines that run behind desks and on walls.
 The long-term solution is to get rid of all the cables and embrace wireless technology, but we haven’t reached that point yet, to have cable-less office spaces.